 Alongside these commonly eaten dishes, there are a whole host of other symbolic foods and ingredients which are less frequently seen.
 In the interests of variety, I try to include at least some of them in my Rosh Hashanah cooking.
 Some are easy – pomegranate seeds and beetroots for instance, can be thrown into or over just about anything.
 Others however, are not so easy.
-I’ve yet to succeed in getting fenugreek into anything.
-Maybe this year…
+I’ve yet to succeed in slipping fenugreek into anything.

-Anyway, this easy autumnal slaw includes a variety of Rosh Hashanah staples in one delicious and simple side dish.
+This easy autumnal slaw includes a variety of Rosh Hashanah staples in one delicious and simple side dish.
 It is a lovely addition to a festive lunch, and is extremely tasty as well as being a gorgeous colour!
 You can prepare the vegetables and the dressing in advance (up to 24 hours) and refrigerate them separately until needed.
-Once you mix them together the vegetables will start to generate liquid, so do wait till the last minute before dressing the vegetables.
+Once you mix them together the vegetables will start to generate liquid, so do wait till the last minute before adding the dressing.
 You can make the salad parev (dairy free) by using soya yogurt in the dressing in place of natural yogurt.

-Beets, carrots and leeks are all symbolic foods for Rosh Hashanah, but I did consider throwing a grated apple in there too.
-In the end, I had a huge bowl of slaw without it, so volume considerations swayed my decision to leave it out.
+Beets, carrots, leeks and honey are all symbolic foods for Rosh Hashanah.
+I did consider adding a grated apple too, but I had a huge bowl of slaw without it, so I left it out.
 If you do make this with an apple, please let me know in the comments how it turns out.

 The dressing is super-simple and really fabulously delicious.
 After the High Holydays I will be making this to go over all sorts of salads, not just this slaw.
 Yum.